markcampanelli/pvfit/README.md

 python -m pip install --upgrade git+https://github.com/markcampanelli/pvfit#egg=pvfit[demo]
 ```

-You should now be able to explore PVfit's functionality with the "getting started"
+You should now be able to explore PVfit's functionality with the `getting_started.py`
-modules in the various `demos` subpackages.
+modules in the various `demos` directories of the various subpackages.

 ## Developer Notes